JamesR-J/Tensorflow-Simple-Tree-Recognition/README.md

 * Inverse RL - it would be an interesting idea to see what reward criteria this method creates and whether it would improve model performance
 * Dynamic wind direction and speed
 * Add the ability to foil, will add further complexity as foiling is dependant on boat velocity being great enough

+want to add masking to try and remove background or sky etc add stuff for identificing canopy pictures better NN with reduced overfitting without reducing accuracy